valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Conference.md

 # Additional Notes

-Since API Logic Server is open source, you can obtain it
+Since API Logic Server is open source, you can obtain it - explore its value, investigate the key technologies shown in the table above

 ## Speaking Experience

 I lead the PACE DBMS effort at Wang Labs, so gave many presentations for press briefings, User Conference Keynotes and working sessions, etc.

-I was the CTO at Versata, so served as the lead technical presenter at User Groups at Conferences.
+I was the CTO at Versata, so served as the lead technical presenter at User Groups and Conferences.